CodeGeno/FakeERP/README.md

 To install FakeERP, you must have NodeJS 16.14.0 or later installed.
 Once you have NodeJS installed, you can install FakeERP by running the following command in the client folder:

-npm install && npm start
+> npm install && npm start
-Start

 FakeERP will then be available at the address http://localhost:3000/